monixyou/Tweeter/README.md

 List an 3rd party libraries, icons, graphics, or other assets you used in your app.

 - [AFNetworking](https://github.com/AFNetworking/AFNetworking) - networking task library
+- [STTweetLabel](https://cocoapods.org/pods/STTweetLabel) - custom UILabel for iOS with certain words tappable like Twitter (#Hashtag, @Handle and links)

 ## License